 Download my current booklist as a PDF.
 It’s formatted to be easy to take along with you to a bookstore or library.

-Are you currently on any social networking sites?
+Are you on any social media?

 Do you do book signings or visit libraries/book clubs?